Community HIV/AIDS Outreach Coordinator

 Required Language Skills

 It is the responsibility of host agencies and communities to provide Volunteer housing.
 Given the variety of host agencies, it should not be surprising that there is a great deal of variety in the housing provided to Volunteers.
 Because of shortages in housing or funds, most sites have limited alternatives for Volunteer housing.
 Typically, housing is located in the same community as the work site or in one of the communities served by the host organization.
 It is likely you will live with a host family throughout the duration of your service, but have your own room/dwelling separate from the host family or a room that is attached to the house with its own entrance and exit.
 In this situation volunteers are expected to behave in a manner that is culturally appropriate, including following South African norms of cleanliness.
 While a few Volunteers may have housing with running water, the majority do not.
 While most volunteers have electricity, it is often inconsistent, and there are some communities where there is no electricity at all.
-Volunteers should be willing and able to live in rural and low resourced conditions and at the level of their fellow community members.
+Volunteers should be willing and able to live in rural, low resourced conditions and at the level of their fellow community members.

 During the site identification process, Peace Corps evaluates the selected housing, ensuring that it meets the required housing and comprehensive security assessment criteria.
 Volunteers are placed on the basis of their skills and the needs of the organization, not on the basis of housing priorities.
 Your living space will come with basic Peace Corps-required furnishings including a bed, mattress, chair, and dresser or closet.
 The Peace Corps will provide you with a settling-in allowance that will enable you to purchase sheets, blankets, pots and pans, and other household necessities.